Danai Bhobho

 Danai Bhobho (born 1 December 1992) is a Zimbabwean footballer who plays as a defender.
 She has been a member of the Zimbabwe women's national team.

+Club career

+In June 2021, Bhobho joined Tanzanian side Simba S.C. on a two-year contract.

 International career

 Bhobho capped for Zimbabwe at senior level during the 2016 Africa Women Cup of Nations.